MacPhage/Obskewer/README.md

 <li>"Skip" (or a form of Scytale) (<a href="http://rumkin.com/tools/cipher/skip.php">better described here</a>)(coming soon)</li>
 </ul>

-To use, obtain the JAR file on the Downloads tab and run it like any program (typically, you double-click on it).
+To use, obtain the JAR file on the Releases tab and run it like any program (typically, you double-click on it).
 To quit the program, type "quit" when prompted.

 This program works better with UTF-8, obviously.